epics-base/normativeTypesCPP/documentation/ntCPP.rst

 `Normative Type Property
 Features <#normative_type_property_features>`__.

-Normative Type NTEnum
+NTEnum
 ---------------------

-NTEnum is an EPICS V4 Normative Type that describes an enumeration (a closed set of possible values specified by an n-tuple).
+NTEnum is an EPICS |_| 7 Normative Type that describes an enumeration (a closed set of possible values specified by an n-tuple).

 Its structure is defined to be: